noamteyssier/adpbulk/README.md

 ## Example AnnData Function
-Here is a function to generate
+Here is a function to generate an AnnData object to test the module or to play with the object if unfamiliar.
 ```python3
 import numpy as np
 import pandas as pd